smbsimon/smbsimon.github.io/_posts/2020-05-17-work.md

 ---
 **<u>a sampling:</u>**

-- COVID-19 data in historical perspective: Lessons from Chicago’s 1995 heat wave — for the Socially Responsible Modeling, Computation, and Design initiative at Illinois Tech (publishing Spring 2022)
+- COVID-19 data in historical perspective: Lessons from Chicago’s 1995 heat wave — for the Socially Responsible Modeling, Computation, and Design initiative at Illinois Tech (https://soremo.library.iit.edu/index.php/Soremo/article/view/212)

 - [America’s entire understanding of the pandemic was shaped by messy data](https://www.theatlantic.com/science/archive/2021/05/pandemic-data-america-messy/618987/) — for The Atlantic, originally published at The COVID Tracking Project